divo/DynamicPlanner/plan.md

 1. Use type erasure on the on the View array and possibly screw performance.
     I don't think this is too fruitful.
 The type erased array also seems pretty useless as I can no longer get at the underlying views.
 2. Draw the views based on the MD content and have some way of binding out just the state so I can pull that later.
 An array/hash for each type inside a view model keyed by id might do it.

+# Next
+Read the Sundell articles branching from https://www.swiftbysundell.com/articles/avoiding-anyview-in-swiftui/.
+ViewBuilders look promising for what I want to do.